realpasha/sdk-js/recipes/frameworks/Angular.md

 We want to take a look on how to provide the API layer as a generic service.
 This service provides the main access to the SDK.
-It will be used in other services as reference to the API, which is the classic angular approach.
+It will be used in other services as reference to the API, which is the classic Angular approach.

 > Important: do not forget to add injectable services to the providers list of your application module!
 A fully working and editable example can be found on [stackblitz](https://stackblitz.com/edit/directus-angular-service?file=src/app/app.component.ts).